joostf/workshop-pe-carrousel-in-sveltekit/docs/data-ophalen-met-sveltekit.md

 `npx sv create`

 Maak deze keuzes tijden het installeren:
+- vul een . in bij 'Where would you like your project to be created?'
 - minimal barebone
 - no type checking
 - add nothing (enter)